WHY DID I WANT TO BE A VA?

 And in-between all that I became a wife and mum — the best thing ever!

 Life Lessons and Work

-Life can send you in all sorts of directions if you let it and you will be amazed at what you can learn along the way.
+Life can send you in all sorts of directions if you let it and I’ve always been amazed at what I can learn along the way.
 Tricks of a trade, basic life skills — dealing with that challenging customer or colleague.
-You learn how to be patient, persistent and to be resilient.
+You learn how to be patient, persistent, and resilient.

-You could even use opportunities wherever you work to sharpen your existing skill set like maths — totting up money at the end of the day at a shop, giving the exact right change to customers (the till would work this one out for you but sometimes you would need to use your head!), working out discounts, forecasting in a business.
-Wow, list is endless really.
+You could even use opportunities wherever you work to sharpen your existing skill set like maths — totting up money at the end of the day at a shop, giving the right change to a customer (the till would work this one out for you but sometimes you just need to use your head!), working out discounts, forecasting in a business.
+Wow, the list is endless really.